 Where burial sites are encountered during any excavation or other actions, in accordance with the funeral, burial, and Cremation Services Act applies.
 A licensed archaeologist will assess the property and recommend conservation standards.

+There is a traditional process for Indigenous communities that must be followed for the repatriation or re-interment of remains, if encountered at an archaeological site.
+Indigenous communities shall be contacted immediately after discovery of the remains.

 Cultural Heritage Landscapes